CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/soap/soapresponse.md

 ### ResponseEnvelope

-The ResponseEnvelope is used to encapsulate all data in the [Headers][].
+The ResponseEnvelope is used to represent the content of the SOAP response.

 | | |
 |--------------------|---------------------------|